parsimap/react-mapbox-gl/README.md

 **version** `1.1.4-beta.5`

-* Duplicate maps problem is resolved and destroy was applied.
+* The duplication problem of maps is resolved and destroy was applied.
 * Some reason found for unpredictable behaviour for a map view.

 **version** `1.1.4-beta.4`